 Some words on performance

 Please be advised: Performance increase is not only due to hardware change (latest Intel Xeon Ice lake CPUs, PCIe 4.0 instead 3.0, series 200 persistent memory instead 100, … you name it), but also to software which may be used on both X8 and X9M platforms.
 It’s interesting to see what implications there are when choosing a processor platform.
-Maybe to see AMD and or ARM chips in future on Exadata?
+Maybe to see AMD and/or even a port to ARM CPUs in future on Exadata?

 Furthermore, I believe hardware tuning is the easiest of all methods to tune Oracle RDBMS.
 But not the one with biggest effects.
 There can be a bigger impact by tuning on SQL level or simply keep active data sets in databases small (e.g. one uses partitioning and offload data on a regular basis).
 Both SQL tuning and data archiving means that a tuning specialist needs to understand how end users use a service.
 And how the service is meant to be used.
 Unfortunately there is a difference between the two… Therefore tuning is individual in every company even using the exact same software.
 Writing this I got remembered to the 2009 german movie “Same Same But Different“…